-Rob has advised on and managed many hundreds of investigations, mediations and disciplinary procedures, and he has acted as counsel in around 300 mediations for both employers and employees.
-He was a founding member of the Institute of Employment Arbitrators and Mediators Inc. and is a member of the Arbitrators’ and Mediators’ Institute of New Zealand Inc. He is a trained mediator.
-He has acted as an arbitrator.
+Rob has advised on and managed many hundreds of investigations, mediations and disciplinary procedures, and he has been involved in around 400 mediations as either counsel or mediator.
+He was a founding member of the Institute of Employment Arbitrators and Mediators Inc. and is a member of the Arbitrators’ and Mediators’ Institute of New Zealand Inc. Rob is also a member of the Australasian Association of Workplace Investigators (AAWI).

 Rob was previously Chair of the Employment and Industrial Relations Law Committee of the International Bar Association, and he is a former member of the Executive Council of the Global Employment Institute.
 Rob was for 20 years a part-time lecturer on employment law at Auckland University Law School.

-Rob is available to be engaged as a mediator in relation to employment disputes, and he can undertake investigations into employee complaints and employer concerns about employee behaviour.
+Rob is available to be engaged as a mediator in relation to employment disputes, or as an investigator into employee complaints and employer concerns about employee behaviour.
 Rob is authorised by the Law Society to accept direct instructions from clients.